w3c/miniapp/specs/uri/docs/Q&A.md

 ### 1. Why does the URI need the `host` field, do we need to download the package from another website?

-**Answer：** At present, there is such a demand for MiniApp.
-Such as, the Open Source Alliance of Baidu Smart Program has a scenario that an alliance member user agent to download MiniApp packages from package server that provided by another user agent.
+**Answer:** At present, there is such a demand for MiniApp.
+For example, the Open Source Alliance of Baidu Smart Program has a scenario that an alliance member user agent downloads MiniApp packages from package server provided by another user agent.

-### 2. For the syntax ["@" host [":" port]], does host is restricted?
+### 2. Is the syntax ["@" host [":" port]], is there any restriction to `host`?

-**Answer：**: The host field is optional, and the value is parsed by the user agent.
+**Answer:** The host field is optional, and the value is parsed by the user agent.
 The host can be a null value, or it can represent some special package fetching logic, such as local debugging.

 ## About syntax-appId

 ### 1. The syntax `foo@example.com` represents the username for traditional usage in URL.
 Is it appropriate to reuse this syntax for appId in MiniApp URIs?（by @hax)

-**Answer：** In some URI protocol, the content before `@`  does indeed represent username.
+**Answer:** In some URI protocol, the content before `@`  does indeed represent username.
 And those protocals are usually used to locate a specific resource related to a person's identify, such as email or ftp.

 But in MiniApp URI, there is no concept of 'user', so we needn't a real username.
 What's the more , appid as the identity of the MiniApp can correspond to the meaning of username relative to resources.